MartinThoma/MartinThoma.github.io/_posts/2015-03-24-dreamspark-sdm-odysee.md

 You need a Windows PC to download Windows.
 Ask a friend to download it.
 That might be the easiest way.
 If you have a Windows PC and get the same error as I get, you might need to re-install the system.
+(No, rebooting does not help.)

 What I've tried and what does not work: